 Modern bedroom wallpaper designs are an excellent – and often underrated – solution for bedroom walls.
 Wallpaper adds visual interest, texture, and warmth to any bedroom, and is a particularly useful trick for making small bedrooms look larger.
 Choose a wallpaper with a delicate pattern to add dimension, or a bold design to make a statement with your bedroom walls.

-Plan your bedroom's layout
+How to plan your bedroom's layout

 Deciding on the layout of your bedroom furniture is the single most important step in planning the perfect bedroom.
 You may have little flexibility, but it's worth drawing a layout on graph paper, paying attention to the direction natural light is coming from.